payamt007/Python-Flask-SQL/README.md

 #### Rate limiting

 A production grade API needs rate limit to prevent access to some part of API with predefined limits.
-I emplenet rate limi for this flak based API using [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/) and Redis Backend.
+I implemented rate limiting for this flak based API using [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/) and Redis Backend.
 A endpoint library was protectec by rate limiting hat nly allows to make 2 request per minute, you can check it here:

 ```shell